February 23, 2026 · 8 min read

 Technical queries "How provably fair dice works," "Dice house edge calculator"

-• Technical deep dives.
-"How Dice Game Provably Fair Really Works" and "Calculating Expected Value in Dice" attract the right audience.
+Technical deep dives like "How Dice Provably Fair Really Works" and "Calculating Expected Value in Dice" attract the right audience.
+Strategy analysis works too, but only if it's honest — frame everything as variance management, never as "winning strategies."
+Dice players will immediately dismiss content that claims strategies beat the house.

 Limbo: The Underserved Niche

 Limbo is the inverse of crash games.
-Set your target multiplier before the round.
-A random multiplier generates.
-If the result equals or exceeds your target, you win.
+You set your target multiplier before the round, a random multiplier generates, and if the result equals or exceeds your target, you win.
+It shares crash's core mechanic but removes the real-time cashout decision entirely.

 Aspect Limbo Crash